 An evening wedding starts at five in the afternoon or later and typically requires semi-formal to formal attire.
 Receptions are elegantly extravagant, with larger guest lists and wedding parties to match.
 The later start time also implies no children, as the event may go long past a little one’s bedtime.
 Taking a few cues and awareness of traditional etiquette may help any guests enjoy and feel comfortable at this truly special occasion.

 The invitation will help determine the level of formality for an event.
-If the occasion is extremely formal it will explicitly state, “white tie.”
-Black tie may also be requested, or a variation thereof such as black tie optional or creative black tie.
-If there is no dress code mentioned on the invite, it is safe to assume semi-formal.
+If the occasion is extremely formal, it will explicitly state, “white tie.”
+A black tie may also be requested, or a variation thereof, such as “black tie optional” or “creative black tie.”
+If there is no dress code mentioned on the invitation, it is safe to assume semi-formal.
 The presentation and details on the invitation, such as location, may also indicate the level of extravagance.

 Most formal evening weddings are designated as black tie.
 This calls for men to wear tuxedos and women to wear an evening gown or cocktail dress appropriate for the venue.
-Semi-formal dress is the most casual for an evening wedding, and asks that men dress in a dark suit and conservative tie while women may wear an appropriate dress or pantsuit.
-Creative black tie may include season accessories, such as a festive tie or feather boa.
+Semi-formal dress is the most casual for an evening wedding and asks that men dress in a dark suit and conservative tie, while women may wear an appropriate dress or pantsuit.
+A creative black tie may include season accessories, such as a festive tie or a feather boa.

 BOOK NOW WITH US AT COLORADO PARTY RENTALS

-At Colorado Party Rentals we love to help couples not just on their rentals but with useful advising because we are passionate about what we do.
-We care about your wedding and that’s why we give you proper advice regarding your big event.
+At Colorado Party Rentals, we love to help couples not just on their rentals, but with useful advice, because we are passionate about what we do.
+We care about your wedding, and that’s why we give you proper advice regarding your big event.
 Don’t look any further because we have what you are looking for.
 There is no event or request too small for us.
 Come visit us at 5005 Ironton St, Denver, CO 80239.
 Or call us (303) 781-1111.
 We’d love to hear from you!